-User groups can also be granted access to edit, delete and add items:
+User groups can also be granted access to add, and from the Actions menu edit, delete and move items:

 Or only to view items:

-Once all menus, reports, dashboards and functions have been assigned access or no access, click on the submit user group icon.
+Once all menus, reports, dashboards, and functions have been assigned access or no access, click on the Submit button.

-Once the user group has been created users can then be assigned to the user group by going to Administration and clicking on the Users icon.
+Once the user group has been created users can then be assigned to the user group by going to Administration menu item and selecting Users from the list.

-From here click on the user you want to assign to the newly created user group or click on the add user icon.
+From here click on the user you want to assign to the newly created user group or click on the add button.

 The user group for the user can then be defined on this screen.

 For more information on users, see the following knowledge base article.